-Economic recovery and growth is central to Rushmoor Borough Council's agenda as we recover from the Coronavirus pandemic.
+Economic recovery and growth are central to Rushmoor Borough Council's agenda as the local economy recovers from the Coronavirus pandemic.

 The council's approach seeks to grow and sustain a strong, resilient economy with flourishing high growth sectors, a highly skilled labour market with opportunities for all, a supportive business environment and vibrant town centres.
 This is set within a vision for Rushmoor as a thriving business location.